johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Media control center**.
 With media control center in Microsoft Edge, users can easily manage and control multiple media sources from any website, all in one place.
 Quickly access videos in picture-in-picture mode, cast media to other devices, and control music, video, or any other sounds playing in Edge.
 Simply click on the media control center icon, depicted as a music note icon, found to the right of the address bar when media with sounds are playing to get started.

 -	**New Autofill Personal Information Settings Configuration**.
 A web form field collection consent toggle is available in Autofill settings (edge://settings/autofill/personalInfo).
-This allows users to consent to Microsoft Edge collecting web form field labels (e.g., "First Name," "Email") to improve Autofill suggestion accuracy.
+This allows users to consent to Microsoft Edge collecting web form field labels (for example, "First Name," "Email") to improve Autofill suggestion accuracy.
 Only field labels are collected and not user-entered data.
 The web field labels are stored securely per Microsoft's [privacy standards](https://www.microsoft.com/privacy/privacystatement).

-       This new setting is manageable via existing policies in Autofill e.g., [AutofillAddressEnabled](/deployedge/microsoft-edge-browser-policies/autofilladdressenabled), [EdgeAutofillMlEnabled](/deployedge/microsoft-edge-browser-policies/edgeautofillmlenabled).
+       This new setting is manageable via existing policies in Autofill,  for example, [AutofillAddressEnabled](/deployedge/microsoft-edge-browser-policies/autofilladdressenabled), [EdgeAutofillMlEnabled](/deployedge/microsoft-edge-browser-policies/edgeautofillmlenabled).
 [AutofillAddressEnabled](/deployedge/microsoft-edge-browser-policies/autofilladdressenabled) is the parent setting for EdgeAutofillMlEnabled.
 The EdgeAutofillMlEnabled policy is the parent of this new setting, thus turning off the [EdgeAutofillMlEnabled](/deployedge/microsoft-edge-browser-policies/autofilladdressenabled) policy turns off this setting.  **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.

 - **AI-powered History search**.
 Enhanced search finds sites in your History even when you use a synonym, phrase, or typo.
 After this feature is turned on, sites you visit will be shown in enhanced history search results.
 An on-device model is trained using your data, which never leaves your device and is never sent to Microsoft.
 Admins can control availability to this feature using the [EdgeHistoryAISearchEnabled policy](/deployedge/microsoft-edge-browser-policies/edgehistoryaisearchenabled). **Note:** This is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.